 The best way is to taste near end of cooking.
 It's very important not to overcook pasta, otherwise it becomes too soft and unpleasant.

 Italians, pasta masters since Marco Polo, call this ideal texture "al dente".

 During cooking, stir once or twice to prevent pasta sticking.

-After this time, remove pasta from water immediately and transfer to a strainer to drain, or pour the whole panful into a colander or strainer.
+After this time, taste, and if it's OK, remove pasta from water immediately and transfer to a strainer to drain, or pour the whole panful into a colander or strainer.

 Chefs will tell you that it's better to remove pasta from water, instead of pouring everything into a strainer, because this keeps the gluten (released during cooking) in the water instead of on the pasta, and it's this gluten that makes it sticky.